puzzle/delivery-pipeline-concept/stages/02-packaging/security-checks.md

 ## Docker Container

-Tools for the analysis and inspection of vulnerabilities in Docker containers:
+Tools for the analysis and inspection of Docker containers for vulnerabilities:

 * [Anchore](https://github.com/anchore/anchore-engine)
 * [Clair](https://github.com/quay/clair)